 Although there was no indication that Heydi would be born with a cleft condition, that didn’t stop other family members and people in their community from making harmful remarks in passing and placing all blame on Wara.

 This took an emotional toll on Wara.
 Despite the immense love she had for her daughter, Wara felt in her heart that making Claudina Heydi’s principal caregiver was the best decision for her family.

 More than anything, Wara wanted Heydi to live a happy life without worry or fear of the stigma that’s often associated with having a cleft condition.

 Heydi’s grandfather, Florencio, inquired about care from a private hospital that he knew provided surgery.
-But as farmers who made a meager income selling potatoes and beans, Claudina and Florencio feared that without surgery, their granddaughter would live her entire life with an unrepaired cleft lip.
+But as farmers who made a meager income selling potatoes and beans, Claudina and Florencio feared that without the financial means to afford surgery, their granddaughter would live her entire life with an untreated cleft lip.

 But they continued their search, never once giving up hope.

-Then one day, a family member told them about Operation Smile Bolivia and the team of medical professionals who provide free reconstructive cleft surgery to children like Heydi around the world.
+Then one day, a family member told them about Operation Smile Bolivia and its team of medical professionals who provide free reconstructive cleft surgery to children like Heydi around the world.

-Claudina's hope deepened when she received a call informing her that a surgical mission would be taking place soon.
+Claudina's hope deepened when she received a call informing her that a surgical program would be taking place soon.

-One week before the program, Heydi was seen by Operation Smile medical volunteers in La Paz and given a comprehensive medical evaluation to ensure she was a candidate for safe surgery.
-As a healthy 8-month-old, she passed and was cleared to attend the mission 18 hours away in Santa Cruz.
+One week before the program, Heydi was given a comprehensive medical evaluation to ensure she was a candidate for safe surgery.
+As a strong 8-month-old, she passed, and medical volunteers deemed her healthy enough to attend the program 18 hours away in Santa Cruz.

-Claudina, Heydi and many other families of children born with cleft who were looking forward to receiving surgery boarded the bus for the long journey ahead.
+Claudina, Heydi and many other families of children born with cleft lip and cleft palate who were seeking surgery boarded the bus for the long journey ahead.